thoughtbot/paperclip/README.md

     brew install gs

-If you're on Ubuntu, you'll want to run the following with apt-get:
+If you're on Ubuntu (or any Debian base Linux distribution), you'll want to run the following with apt-get:

     sudo apt-get install imagemagick -y